adarsh-jha-dev/resume-ready/README.md

-# A complete MERN web app for Blogging.
+# A production-grade complete MERN web app for Blogging.